Job description

 alumni placed in government, AI safety labs, and universities

-Our alumni work as independent researchers and in:We are accepting applications for the 2026-2027 Winter fellowship!
+Our alumni work as independent researchers and in:Applications for the 2026-2027 Winter fellowship are closed.

 The fellowship includes: